canada-ca/Open_First_Whitepaper/1_Introduction.md

 This whitepaper has two objectives:
 1) To help inform a future GC policy that encompasses the use of open source tools.
-2) Determine a governance process for esnuring the effective and sustainable implemetnation of open source tools across the GC.
+2) Determine a governance process for ensuring the effective and sustainable implemetnation of open source tools across the GC.

 ### Contributing